michaelspets/blog/content/page/about.md

 +++

 This is a blog about things that I learn everyday.
-It is built using [Hugo](https://gohugo.io).
+It is built using [Hugo](https://gohugo.io) and it is proudly hosted by [GitHub](https://github.com).